- This event has passed.

 Oct 7 at 12:00 pm to 2:00 pm

-Join us for a dialogue conducted in a traditional way highlighting voices of indigenous perspectives on water ethics.
+Join us for a dialogue conducted in a traditional way highlighting voices of Indigenous perspectives on water ethics.
+REGISTER

 Mona is a longtime active participant in the United Nations Permanent Forum of Indigenous Peoples Issues and has been invited to speak in global forums and assist in drafting declarations.
 In December 2008, Mona had the distinguished honor of being the representative of the Indigenous Peoples on a panel of world religious leaders.
 These panelists drafted and signed a statement, “Faith in Human Rights,” in commemoration of the 60th Year of the United Nations Universal Declaration of Human Rights.
 In May 2013, she and others presented an intervention at the UNPFII, “A Call for the Indigenous World Forum on Water & Peace.”
 Her efforts have included providing support to First Nations to build capacity to take action on climate change, build sustainable communities, protect lands and waters, and conserve biodiversity.